 Sandy Skinner is a founder-member of the VCLA Board of Directors and has recently been appointed as its first Research Director, a position that he is due to take up in autumn 2018.
 In this role, he will also serve as the VCLA’s first Executive Director.

-His current research focuses on the provincial aristocracies of the Roman Empire in the fourth and fifth centuries, in relation both to imperial power and wider society – on which he is writing a book.
+His current research focuses on the provincial aristocracies of the Roman Empire in the fourth and fifth centuries, in relation both to imperial power and wider society — on which he is writing a book.
 Publications include articles in Past and Present and the Journal of Roman Studies, and various contributions on late Roman topics to the Oxford Dictionary of Late Antiquity (2018), edited by Oliver Nicholson.

 Sandy was born in London in 1975.
 He has long connections with Radnorshire and South Shropshire, and has spent considerable time in South-East Europe, particularly Romania.
 He was a Scholar of Christ Church, Oxford, where he read Ancient and Modern History and received a Double First.
 He was subsequently a Fulbright Scholar at Yale University and a winner of the Norman Hepburn Baynes Prize from the federal University of London, where he received his PhD in History after studying at University College London.
 During that time, he taught at Yale, UCL, St Mary’s University College, Royal Holloway, and Roehampton University.
 He also spent eight years working outside academic life – in charity, commerce and the public sector.